worldamazing/plan/docs/overview.md

 ### Step Two: Funding the Core Fund and Beyond
 The GI aims to raise $25 trillion by engaging one billion people, each contributing $25,000.
 From this, 4%, or $1 trillion, will be allocated annually to fund operations and projects from 2025 to 2050.
 These resources will be used to acquire land, build infrastructure, and create self-sufficient communities.

-- Each member’s contribution is placed into a personal fund under their control, ensuring transparent and democratic spending decisions.
+- **Transparent and Controlled Contributions**: Each member’s contribution is placed into a personal fund under their control, ensuring transparent and democratic spending decisions.
 The funds are used solely to acquire resources and support the community, with no portion going to personal salaries or enrichment.

-- For those unable to pay upfront, membership can be earned through meaningful work, ensuring that financial barriers do not limit participation.
+- **Inclusivity Through Earned Membership**: For those unable to pay upfront, membership can be earned through meaningful work, ensuring that financial barriers do not limit participation.
 This guarantees inclusivity and equal opportunity for all.
 All members, regardless of financial contribution, have a voice in how funds are allocated, fostering shared governance.

-- Members can also grow their personal funds by participating in or initiating GI projects.
+- **Revenue Sharing and Personal Growth**: Members can also grow their personal funds by participating in or initiating GI projects.
 Those who contribute to projects that generate revenue retain full control over the profits, which are split 50/50.
 Half of the earnings are directed to funding additional GI initiatives, while the other half goes into the personal funds of those involved.
 This structure allows members to use their earnings for non-essential purchases not covered by the GI core fund.

-- Higher membership levels beyond the core GI membership will be available to reflect deeper engagement.
+- **Incentivized Membership Tiers**: Higher membership levels beyond the core GI membership will be available to reflect deeper engagement.
 These levels can be achieved through direct contributions, project revenues, or exceptional service.
 This tiered membership system incentivizes active participation and ensures that project success directly benefits both individual members and the broader GI community, expanding the GI’s global impact.

 For a deeper dive into funding, visit the [GI Funding](https://github.com/whomanatee/plan/blob/main/docs/funding.md) document.